 Confidence boost is key

 But is it really that important for young kids to learn to make their letters using downward lines?
 Or even to stay within the lines as they write?
-Creating letters properly helps young children build confidence in expressing their ideas on paper, explains Kendra Ross, who teaches a popular handwriting camp through Plymouth-Canton Community Education and is trained in the national Handwriting Without Tears program.
+Creating letters properly helps young children build confidence in expressing their ideas on paper, explains Kendra Ross, who taught a popular handwriting camp through Plymouth-Canton Community Education and is trained in the national Handwriting Without Tears program.

 “There’s a difference in what children are willing to write if they feel confident about their handwriting,” says Ross, a Canton mother of four.
 “The more they’re willing to write, the more likely they are not to take short cuts in writing – but instead to take time to express their ideas.”

 If your child is struggling with writing – or even if you’re looking to help her boost her handwriting know-how – Ross says handwriting exercises are surprisingly fun.